gracenak/gnakano_cli_project/README.md

 # GnakanoCliProject

-Find out a list of concerts happening with Arizona Friends of Chamber Music!
+See a list of concerts happening with Arizona Friends of Chamber Music!
+The user will be able to retrieve information about a specific concert by selecting the numbered concert.
+The user will then have the option to retrieve information about another concert by selecting another numbered concert or to exit the program.
+The user will be able to check out as many concerts to their hearts content.
+Once the user decides that there are no more concerts they would like to check out, the program will exit with a greeting.

 ## Installation